 Drugs may cause arthritis due to their metabolic effects or as part of an idiosyncratic reaction.
 Intermittent hydrarthrosis is an unusual and rare benign condition which does not fit into the above classification.
 It causes regular and recurrent joint effusions, usually of the knee.
 It often affects peri-pubertal girls.

 Diagnosis is by exclusion and no definitive treatment except symptomatic relief is indicated.
-In children consider Osgood-Schlatter's disease if there is tenderness over the tibial tuberosity, or slipped upper femoral epiphysis if there is pain in one hip or knee (referred symptoms).
+In children consider Osgood-Schlatter disease if there is tenderness over the tibial tuberosity, or slipped capital femoral epiphysis if there is pain in one hip or knee (referred symptoms).

 |Synovial fluid changes in common causes of monoarthritis|